 Life has a way of inviting us to adapt.

 We prefer to control.
-But life invites us to adapt, amidst environments that we cannot control.
+But life invites—and then ins us to adapt, amidst environments that we cannot control.
 The strange and wonderful thing is, as we relinquish false ideas about what is worthwhile in life—based on false ideas about what it is possible to control—we encounter pathways to renewal that were previously invisible or simply impossible to countenance.

 In the year or so after I completed my doctorate, in 2012, I knew something was awry.
 I just didn’t realise what and by how much!
 I thought I was ready for one thing, Life began to invite me to consider the need for something else entirely.
 What that would turn out to be is nothing less than a renaissance—a revival or renewed interest in something.
 In my case, interest in threads of life that had been submerged and hidden beneath years of competently and enthusiastically taking responsibility and getting on with things.

 Lest that all sounds rosy, I will explain how it began.
 I was diagnosed with high blood pressure, which shook my self-perception and led to my exploration of a number of avenues relating to physical and mental health (which are, of course, entirely related).
 I learned about the physiological roots of hypertension: inflammation, metabolic syndrome and, ultimately, insulin resistance and how, in the West, we come to be in a spiralling crisis of public health.
 Amidst it all, I learnt about the connection between these things and my personal physical, psychological and spiritual health.